The CTP Claim Settlement Process: Payouts and Finalization

 - What is a Settlement Approval Conference?

-- If you are not represented by a lawyer and want to settle for a lump sum, the Personal Injury Commission (PIC) must often review the settlement to ensure it is fair and adequate under the law.
+- If you are not represented by a lawyer and want to settle for a lump sum, the Personal Injury Commission (PIC) must approve the settlement under the law before it can be finalised.